-Greenhouse gases were first recognized by “Joseph Fourier in 1824, first reliably experimented on by John Tyndall in 1858, and first reported quantitatively by Svante Arrhenius in 1896.”
+Greenhouse gases were first recognized by “Joseph Fourier in 1824, first reliably experimented on by Eunice Foote in 1856, (NOT John Tyndall in 1858 as is usually credited) and first reported quantitatively by Svante Arrhenius in 1896.”
 What makes these gases significant is that they function like a thermostat that modifies the Earth’s temperature.
 Not enough and the planet is far enough from the sun to be a frozen ball.
 Too much, and the planet warms – potentially far more than our life forms can tolerate.
 They set Earth’s temperature by forming an insulating blanket shrouding the Earth.
 But unlike having too many blankets and choosing to remove one or two during the night, these molecular blankets can not be easily removed if it gets too hot.

 This concept left the realm of abstract theory during the 1950s as the US Air Force developed heat seeking missiles and learned there were frequencies that were absorbed by something in the air.

 So far, not too far beyond what I was learning in grade school, but it does get interesting as we see this next bit of detail.